-- 1) When acting for a client who is a vendor an agent or sales representative who is related to the vendor as described in sub rule (2) must disclose that in writing to each purchaser. - 2) An agent or sales representative is related to a vendor if the agent or sales representative - a) Has a controlling interest in the vendor; or - b) Is a spouse, child, grandchild, sibling, parent or grandparent of the vendor.
+- 1) When acting for a client who is a vendor an agent or sales representative who is related to the vendor as described in subrule (2) must disclose that in writing to each purchaser. - An agent or sales representative is related to a vendor if the agent or sales representative - - a) has a controlling interest in the vendor; or - b) is a spouse, de facto partner, child, grandchild, sibling, parent or grandparent of the vendor.